Layan002/Calculating-loop-itration/README.md

 >[!NOTE]
->This concep took me hours to understand perfectly, it may also what will happen with you.
+>This concep took me hours to understand perfectly, this is may also what will happen with you.
 But it is very important and worthy concept to understand.
-Take yoir time with it!!
+It is fine to take your time with it!!

 # Demo